DavidJCobb/DovahKit/README.md

 Lua is compiled as C++; this means that Lua errors properly unwind the stack (calling destructors within any C-functions we make available to Lua) instead of using setjmp/longjmp.

+I built DirectXTex using the `DirectXTex_Desktop_2019` project, suitable for programs meant to support Windows 7 SP1 or newer that are built with Visual Studio 2019.
+A guide to DirectXTex project files and Visual Studio setup can be found [on its own repo](https://github.com/Microsoft/DirectXTex/wiki/DirectXTex#adding-to-a-vs-solution).
+General setup requirements are also on that page.

 This program uses C++20 via the `/std:c++latest` compiler option.
 The included project files should take care of that for you.

 ## License

-Qt and its components have their own license; as do zlib, LZ4, and Lua.
-My code is licensed under [Creative Commons CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise stated (some files are licensed under CC0 i.e. public domain, etc.).
+My code is licensed under [Creative Commons CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise stated (some files are licensed under CC0 i.e. public domain as indicated by code comments, etc.).

+DirectXTex and Lua are MIT-licensed.
+LZ4's license is in the `LICENSE` file in the LZ4 folder. zlib has a custom license in `zlib.h`.

+Qt and its components are licensed under LGPL v3.
 Per the terms of LGPL, I am required to make [the source code for Qt 5.15.2](https://download.qt.io/archive/qt/5.15/5.15.2/single/) available to you in case you're unable to acquire it on your own.
 Presently I have a copy saved to my machine.